agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 ![AssemblyGraph](./images/unicyclergraph.jpg)

-Also use the **Quast** tool to generate assembly statistics, reading the PDF report to view the assembly statistics:
+We can also use the **Quast** tool to generate assembly statistics, reading the PDF report to view the assembly statistics:

 * Set mode to **Individual Assembly**